Calibrating the Force Measuring System

 As stated previously, variations in these conditions introduce random errors, increasing the uncertainty of the overall measuring system.

 The force standard machine refers to the reference standard instrument used to verify testing machines.
-It should have a measurement uncertainty that is better than one-third of the nominal uncertainty of the instrument being calibrated.
-This reference equipment is used for measuring ranges and the desired levels of uncertainty, traceable to the SI units by organizations like the National Calibration Laboratories (NCL) and the National Metrological Institute (NIM).
+Its measurement uncertainty should be less than one-third of the nominal uncertainty of the calibrated instrument.
+This reference equipment provides the reference measurements at intervals in the range of least and greatest applied calibration forces.
+The force standard machine accuracy is checked periodically using a higher standard machine, which is in turn checked by a more accurate machine, and so forth; the most accurate force standard machine in this chain must be traceable to the SI units by accredited laboratories like the National Calibration Laboratories (NCL) and the National Metrological Institute (NIM).
+See “Standards and Traceability” below.

-The technical personnel should be well-trained, qualified system technicians who perform technical and management procedures according to the equipment manufacturer’s manual or laboratory’s documented procedure.
-They must have knowledge of pneumatic, hydraulic, mechanical and electrical instrumentation.
-They must have received training in subjects of dynamic control theory; analog and digital electronics; microprocessors; and field instrumentation.
+The technical personnel must be well-trained, qualified system technicians.
+They must perform all measurement and calibration procedures according to the equipment manufacturer’s manual, or the laboratory’s documented procedure.
+These personnel must have knowledge of pneumatic, hydraulic, mechanical and electrical instrumentation.
+Moreover, they must have received training in subjects of dynamic control theory; analog and digital electronics; microprocessors; and field instrumentation.

 Not every organization is equipped to perform proper calibration on the measuring system.
 In those cases, it’s best to choose a manufacturer with the expertise to offer load cell calibration services.